christianhenschel/dockeripv6only/README.md

 - [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
 - [Debian](https://docs.docker.com/engine/install/debian/)

 ## Traefik with a wildcard certificate from letsencrypt

-using the following data structur:
+using the following data structur (which is provided in that project as well):
 - docker
     - traefik
         - docker-compose.yaml